ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     <spacebar>  # next page
     <q>  # quits from more, less, 'man' pages, etc.

-So, ^C, ^D, 'q', and (from above) 'exit'.
+So, ^C, ^D, 'q', and 'exit'.
 Generally can't hurt to try until one of them works!
+What works for 'more'?

-Now that we've seen the 'less' *paginator* (program that display output from other programs in pages, instead of all at once), here's how to move around while in it.
+Now that we've seen the 'more' *paginator* (program that display output from other programs in pages, instead of all at once), let's try 'less' to see how it's superior to 'more'.

     curl -s http://metaphorpsum.com/sentences/1000 | fold -w 80 -s | less  # pipe to 'less' paginator, instead of 'more'
     <spacebar>  # next page